 Shockingly, some people actually leave this little gem of a country.
 Once you have left there are certain things you will see, do or eat that will flood you with nostalgia for the land of stroopwafel and windmills.
-This will probably make you think that leaving the Netherlands should never be an option.
+This will probably make you think that leaving the Netherlands was a mistake (Duh!).

-But if you do have to make the big move away from the lowlands, we’ve compiled a list of just five of the millions of reasons you’ll miss about living in the Netherlands – and five things that will make you feel a lot better.
+However, if you do have to make the big move away from the lowlands, we’ve compiled a list of just five of the things you’ll miss about living in the Netherlands — even though there are more than we can count.
+Also, we have five things that will make you feel a lot better about missing the Netherlands.

 5 things that will make you sad when leaving the Netherlands

 Ahh, the tulip.
-That symbol of Dutchness that signifies spring is coming.
-Every year the humble tulip graces the Dutch countryside, gardens, city centres… In fact, it’s actually pretty difficult to avoid tulips in the Netherlands.
-The first time you see a tulip on non-Dutch soil, your heart will ache with the memory of all the beautiful tulips from the Keukenhof to the market stalls.
+This symbol of Dutchness signifies spring is coming.
+Every year the humble tulip graces the Dutch countryside, gardens, and city centre.
+In fact, it’s actually pretty difficult to avoid tulips in the Netherlands.
+The first time you see a tulip on non-Dutch soil, your heart will ache with the memory of all those beautiful flowers from the Keukenhof to the market stalls. 💐

 Let’s face it, the Netherlands is the ideal place to ride a bike.
-The bike lanes, the storage, the traffic light system- riding a bike here is a doddle.
-So, when it comes to riding a bike in another country, you will be filled with a mixture of nostalgia for all the things Holland has that you don’t, and anger that the rest of the world hasn’t quite caught up to the super Dutch cycling infrastructure.
+The bike lanes, the storage, the traffic light system — riding a bike here is a doddle.
+So, when it comes to riding a bike in another country, you will be filled with a mixture of nostalgia for the Netherlands, and anger that the rest of the world hasn’t quite caught up to the super Dutch cycling infrastructure.

-Dutch beer is cheap, tasty and available in most countries.
-But, as with the famous Irish stout Guinness, it just doesn’t taste the same when you’re not drinking it in its country of origin.
+Dutch beer is cheap, tasty, and available in most countries.
+Yet, as is the case with the famous Irish stout Guinness, it just doesn’t taste the same when you’re not drinking it in its country of origin. 🍻

-Let’s face it, the quintessential image of the Netherlands is a bridge over a canal, adorned by wonky, gabled houses, with a few bikes locked up being blocked by hundreds of tourists posing for a selfie.
+Let’s face it, the quintessential image of the Netherlands is a bridge over a canal, adorned by wonky, gabled houses.
+Perhaps even with a few bikes locked up, with hundreds of tourists posing for a selfie blocking the view.
 When you look back at your own version, you’ll miss living somewhere that is so pretty.

 5 Things not to miss when leaving the Netherlands:

-Now we’ve established all those things that will make your heart ache with homesickness for the Netherlands, what about those things that aren’t quite so wonderful??
+Now we’ve established all those things that will make you homesick for the Netherlands, what about things about living in the Netherlands that aren’t quite so wonderful?
 Yes, I’m going to say it – life in the Netherlands is not always perfect!

-Ahh Dutch bureaucracy… that love of paperwork and rules that can make life (especially for expats) somewhat difficult at times.
+Ahh, Dutch bureaucracy.
+That love of paperwork and rules can make life (especially for expats) somewhat difficult at times.

 Dutch roads are a nightmare.
-The bikes, the trams, the pedestrians, the cars, the mopeds… everyone thinks that they are the most important and acts accordingly.
+The bikes, the trams, the pedestrians, the cars, the mopeds…everyone thinks that they have right of way.
 Really, we all know bikes are king here, but it still doesn’t make navigating the traffic any easier.

-Controversial, I know.
-But, Dutch food is not always great.
-Sure, there are some delicacies to be enjoyed here but you have to question the culinary taste of any country who loves pickled herring as much as the Dutch do.
+Controversial we know, but Dutch food is not always great.
+Sure, there are some delicacies to be enjoyed here but you have to question the culinary taste of any country that loves pickled herring as much as the Dutch do.

 This list is really nit-picking.
 The Netherlands is actually a pretty great place to live and I guarantee that you will miss it if you ever leave!

-What would you miss/not miss, if you were leaving the Netherlands?
+What would you miss, or not, if you were leaving the Netherlands?
 Let us know in the comments below!

 Feature Image: Andrew Virnuls/Pixabay